plentymarkets/plugin-ceres/meta/documents/user_guide_en.md

 Set up the filters for the search and category view of the online store **Ceres** with the help of facets of the **Attribute/property** type.

 Set up attributes and properties first and link them with your items.
-For further information about attributes, refer to the [Managing attributes](https://www.plentymarkets.co.uk/manual/item/managing-items/#1) chapter.
+For further information about attributes and properties, refer to the [Managing attributes and Managing properties]https://www.plentymarkets.co.uk/manual/item/managing-items/#1) chapters.

-For further information about properties, refer to the [Managing properties](https://www.plentymarkets.co.uk/manual/item/managing-items/#2) chapters.
+For further information about properties, refer to the [Managing properties](https://www.plentymarkets.co.uk/manual/item/managing-items/#2) chapter.

 Then, create facets for your attributes and properties.
 For further information about facets, refer to the [Creating facets](https://www.plentymarkets.co.uk/manual/client-store/global-settings/external-services/faceted-search/#2-1) chapter.

 Find detailed instructions about setting up filters in our [forum](https://forum.plentymarkets.com/t/howto-filter-in-ceres-einrichten/46679) (German link).

 ## Customising Ceres<a id="20."></a>